infracost/actions/README.md

 # Infracost GitHub Actions

-[Infracost](https://www.infracost.io/) enables you to see cloud cost estimates for Terraform in pull requests.
-This project provides a set of GitHub Actions for Infracost:
+[Infracost](https://www.infracost.io/) enables you to see cloud cost estimates for Terraform in pull requests 💰 This project provides a set of GitHub Actions for Infracost:
 - **[setup](setup)**: downloads and installs the Infracost CLI in your GitHub Actions workflow.
 - **[comment](comment)**: adds comments to pull requests.
 - **[get-comment](get-comment)**: reads a comment from a pull requests.